Masagram: Demographics

 As per the 2011 Census of India, Masagram had a total population of 4,310 of which 2,157 (50%) were males and 2,153 (50%) were females.
 Population in the age range of 0-6 years was 433.
 The total number of literates in Masagram was 2,812 (72.53% of the population 7 years and above).

 Transport

 Masagram railway station is 23 km from Bardhaman Junction railway station and 72 km from Howrah Station on the Howrah-Bardhaman chord.
 As of January 2019, DEMU services are available on the Bankura-Masagram line between Bankura and Masagram.
 There is a station at Gram Masagaram.

 It is located off National Highway 19 and State Highway 15 links it to Memari on Grand Trunk Road.

 Education

 Masagram High School is a coeducational high school affiliated with the West Bengal Board of Secondary Education.

 Culture

-Masagaram celebrates the Gajan of Dharmathakur.
+Masagram celebrates the Gajan of Dharmathakur.
 Raksha Kali is worshipped with a newly made idol on the last Tuesday of the Bengali month of Vaisakha.
 There are nine Shiva temples built in different architectural styles.

 David J. McCutchion mentions the 18th-century Praneswara temple and the octagonal temple with duplicated chala (curved roof) at Masagram.